Assess on-premises workloads for migration to Azure

 Now, Contoso runs the collector to discover VMs.
 Currently, the collector currently supports only English (United States) as the operating system language and collector interface language.

 In the vSphere Client console, Contoso selects Open Console.
-Contoso specifies the language, time zone, and password preferences for the collector VM.
+Contoso specifies the accepts the licensing terms, and password preferences for the collector VM.

-On the desktop, Contoso selects the Run collector shortcut.
+On the desktop, Contoso selects the Microsoft Azure Appliance Configuration Manager shortcut.

 In Azure Migrate Collector, Contoso selects Set up prerequisites.
 Contoso accepts the license terms and reads the third-party information.

 The collector checks that the VM has internet access, that the time is synced, and that the collector service is running.
 (The collector service is installed by default on the VM.)
-Contoso also installs VMware PowerCLI.
+Contoso also installs the VMware vSphere Virtual Disk Development Kit.

 It's assumed that the VM has direct access to the internet without using a proxy.